pwr-Solaar/Solaar/docs/rules.md

 Another way to get write access to /dev/uinput is to run `sudo setfacl -m u:${USER}:rw /dev/uinput` but this needs to be done every time the system is rebooted.

-## Diversion
+## HID++ notifications and diversion
-Logitech devices that use HID++ version 2.0 or greater produce feature-based notifications that Solaar can process using a simple rule language.
+Logitech devices that use HID++ version 2.0 or greater, produce feature-based notifications that Solaar can process using a simple rule language.
 For example, using rules Solaar can emulate an `XF86_MonBrightnessDown` key tap in response to the pressing of the `Brightness Down` key on Craft keyboards,